Hydrofoil: First passenger boats

 German engineer Hanns von Schertel worked on hydrofoils prior to and during World War II in Germany.
 After the war, the Russians captured Schertel's team.
-As Germany was not authorized to build fast boats, Schertel went to Switzerland, where he established the Supramar company.
+As Germany was not authorized to build fast boats, Schertel went to Switzerland, where he established Together with his business partner and chief designer Karl Johann Büller the Supramar company.
 In 1952, Supramar launched the first commercial hydrofoil, PT10 "Freccia d'Oro" (Golden Arrow), in Lake Maggiore, between Switzerland and Italy.
 The PT10 is of surface-piercing type, it can carry 32 passengers and travel at 35 kn.
 In 1968, the Bahraini born banker Hussain Najadi acquired the Supramar AG and expanded its operations into Japan, Hong Kong, Singapore, the UK, Norway and the US.
 General Dynamics of the United States became its licensee, and the Pentagon awarded its first R&D naval research project in the field of supercavitation.
 Hitachi Shipbuilding of Osaka, Japan, was another licensee of Supramar, as well as many leading ship owners and shipyards in the OECD countries.

 From 1952 to 1971, Supramar designed many models of hydrofoils: PT20, PT50, PT75, PT100 and PT150.
 All are of surface-piercing type, except the PT150 combining a surface-piercing foil forward with a fully submerged foil in the aft location.
 Over 200 of Supramar's design were built, most of them by Rodriquez (headed at the time by Engineer Carlo Rodriquez in Sicily, Italy.

 During the same period the Soviet Union experimented extensively with hydrofoils, constructing hydrofoil river boats and ferries with streamlined designs during the cold war period and into the 1980s.
 Such vessels include the Raketa (1957) type, followed by the larger Meteor type and the smaller Voskhod type.
 One of the most successful Soviet designer/inventor in this area was Rostislav Alexeyev, who some consider the 'father' of the modern hydrofoil due to his 1950s era high speed hydrofoil designs.
 Later, circa 1970s, Alexeyev combined his hydrofoil experience with the surface effect principle to create the Ekranoplan.
 Extensive investment in this type of technology in the USSR resulted in the largest civil hydrofoil fleet in the world and the making of the Meteor type, the most successful hydrofoil in history, with more than 400 units built.